wncc/Machine-Learning-LS-24/README.md

 # Machine-Learning-LS-24

 ### Web and Coding Club welcomes you to Machine Learning Course where we aim to deepn dive into the world of Deep Learning in Computer Vision.
 Follow weekly folders created.
-Let's gert started with [Week 1]().
+Let's gert started with [Week 1](https://github.com/wncc/Machine-Learning-LS-24/tree/main/Week%201).
 Week2 coming soon...

+For detailed information about the course, check out-

 ## For any further querries, feel free to reach out our course Moderators-